sharvari-AI06/sharvari-AI06/README.md

-- 👋 Hi, I’m Sharvari BHondekar
+- 👋 Hi, I’m Sharvari Bhondekar
 - 👀 I’m an Engineering Student specializing in AI and Data Science.
 - 🌱 I’m currently learning C,Java and Python.
 - 💞️ I’m looking to collaborate on various projects.